Boophis popi: Description

 B. popi has distinct bright red outer irises, beige inner irises (with a brown vessel-like pattern) surrounded by a black ring, with blue in the iris periphery.
 The frog is brown-colored with several black and beige spots on its body, and the flanks have brown and yellow marks as well.
 The throat and chest are beige and gray, and the belly is light brown with small brown spots.
 Its limbs are gray with brown patterns.
 Preserved specimens tend to be lighter in color.
 Its throat and chest are smooth, its belly is granular, and it has white tubercles around its cloaca.
 Its arms are somewhat slender, its lower arms have fringes, and there is a pointed dermal appendage on the elbow.
 The fingers follow a 1<2<4<3 pattern of length, with the second finger being distinctly shorter than the fourth.
 It has slender hind limbs as well as a dermal appendage on its heel.
 It has five toes, which follow the pattern of length 1<2<3=5<4.
 Females are larger in size than males.

 Though it appears to be morphologically similar to the other frogs in Boophis, there are several key differences that make B. popi a different species.
 Visually, B. popi is most similar to B. axelmeyeri, but is smaller in size (it has a smaller SVL, or snout-vent length) and has a less pointed snout when viewed from above.
 It typically has a larger SVL than B. boehmei.

 When compared to B. rufioculis, B. popi has smaller cloacal tubercles and shorter hindlimbs.
 B. popi also has distinct elevated reticulations on the dorsum, while similar frogs do not.
-It is placed in the genus Boophis because of the intercalary element in between its last two fingers and toes, nupital pads, and the lack of femoral glands in males.
+It is placed in the genus Boophis because of the intercalary element in between its last two fingers and toes, nuptial pads, and the lack of femoral glands in males.